Playing video games and watching TV.

 Another way parents can support their kids while they play is to bring food and drinks to keep their minds alert and reaction time at its peak while they’re deep in their work.
 More learning, not only about the game strategies themselves, but again, about the physical ways their brains and bodies are supported.
 Be with them.
 Be available.
 Anticipate their needs, not only to support them in the moment, but to help them learn what their needs are.

 Thinking back now, I remember when we first started unschooling.
 Joseph was almost ten years old and he dove deeply into playing video games.
+He was really into poker, he even downloaded one of the free betting calculators off the internet to help him win bets .
 At first I was uncomfortable, unsure he was learning much of anything.
 But when I realized my only other choice was to implement time restrictions and be stuck with the resulting power struggle, I decided to dive in with him and see what all the fun was about!
 One of the best choices I’ve ever made.
 A couple years later, in 2004, I wrote a conference talk and article about what I discovered.
 If you haven’t read it yet, you might want to click on over: Everything I Need to Know I Learned from Video Games.
 And here’s an illustration I drew up at one point—a snapshot of the learning connections I’d seen related to his passion for video games.

 Does playing video games and watching TV look a bit different to you now?
 Can you see all the learning that is woven into the fabric of these activities?
 All the loving support that is made concrete by celebrating the joy found in them?
 Exploring them together with my children has not only put my mind at ease, but strengthened and solidified our relationships.
 And those will last a lifetime. 🙂